rednaw/site/README.md

 3. **Publish** in a terminal type `rake publish`.

     This will take care that your changes are committed to version control and your changes are made public.

+The other directories (`_layouts`, `_plugins`, `_includes`, `style`) contain technical files.
+These files only need to be changed in case of changes to the structure of the site itself.
+Things like changing the layout, navigation, style or adding a new subsite.

 ## Technical background